swift-cloud/Vercel/README.md

 swift package --disable-sandbox vercel dev
 ```

-This will build and run your Swift application and start a local server at [http://localhost:7676](http://localhost:7676)
+This will build and run your Swift application and start a local Node.js server at [http://localhost:7676](http://localhost:7676)

+> Note: You must install [Node.js](https://nodejs.org) to develop locally.
+It's on my to do list to convert this local Node server to Swift.

 ## Deploy